jozip/dotvim/README.md

 Description
 -----------
-Got a few goodies for Lisp and Go development.
+Got a few goodies for Lisp, Haskell and Go development.
 Requires Vim 8+ due to the pack/{}/start/{}-thing